akucinskii/PhotoSocial/README.md

 # Use [10minutemail](https://10minutemail.com/) for fast login

-# Site takes way too long (up to 40 seconds) to start.
+# Site can take long time (up to 40 seconds) to start.

 An Instagram clone made with react, Tailwind CSS and Supabase.